Regarde-moi Lyrics in English Soprano

 Said it was mine

-And that I had to take responsibility
+And I had to step up

-Of course, I left her
+Of course I dumped her

 Without looking back

-To calm her down, I went to see my banker
+To calm her down I went to see my banker

 Look at me

-Look at me, I am the France from below
+Look at me, I'm France from below

-Unemployment and crisis
+Unemployment and the crisis

-Dude, I am the one fighting it
+Dude, I'm the one fighting it

-I live daily
+I live every day

 Look at me